Sample or Buy

 Listen to the John Ward production of Joe Blues Butler singing "I Got A Mule To Ride" on YouTube.

 See Daddy B. Nice's Best of 2017.

-To read the latest updates on Beat Flippa, including CD reviews, scroll down this page to "Tidbits" section.
+To read the latest updates on Beat Flippa, including CD reviews of Beat Flippa I Got The Blues Vols.
+1 & 2, Trailride Music Vol. 1, Bear Season by Pokey Bear and All In My Feelings by Miss Portia, scroll down this page to the "Tidbits" section.

 To automatically link to Beat Flippa's charted radio singles, awards, CD's and other citations on the website, go to "Beat Flippa" in Daddy B. Nice's Comprehensive Index.

 --Daddy B. Nice

 About Beat Flippa (New Album Alert!)

 Beat Flippa is the recording name of Daniel Ross, producer and principal of Ross Music Group of Baton Rouge, Louisiana.
 Ross was born August 28, 1977 in Zachary, Louisiana.
 He founded his first label (in the hiphop genre), “Danked Out Records,” in 1999 and got his first professional opportunity with the hiphop label Blood Tight Entertainment as a producer/engineer in 2003.
 In 2005 Ross went back to producing hiphop artists as an independent producer, recording 2 Gutta (who charted on Billboard's Urban Top 100), Jim Jones, Lil Boosie, Kevin Gates, Nussie, C-Loc, Max Manelli and others.